 The United States Government has a unique legal and political relationship with Tribal Governments as set forth in the Constitution of the United States, treaties, statutes, court decisions, and Executive Orders.
 The United States recognizes the right of Tribes to self-government.
 Tribes exercise inherent sovereign powers over their members and territories.
 DHS is committed to strengthening the government-to-government relationship between the United States and Tribes.

-DHS recognizes that, while unlikely, CRS Undertakings could directly or indirectly impact sacred sites or historic properties off tribal lands with traditional religious and cultural significance to a Tribe or NHO and is committed to regularly and meaningfully collaborating, communicating, and cooperating with Tribes through consultation.
+DHS recognizes that CRS Undertakings could directly or indirectly impact sacred sites or historic properties off tribal lands with traditional religious and cultural significance to a Tribe or NHO and is committed to regularly and meaningfully collaborating, communicating, and cooperating with Tribes through consultation.

-DHS will use reasonable and good faith efforts to identify any resources that may have traditional religious and cultural significance through tribal consultation and during the identification phase of each CRS Undertaking where ground disturbing activities are proposed.
-DHS will utilize historic maps, information gathered from previous consultations pursuant to Section 106 of the NHPA, SHPO or Tribal databases, and the Housing and Urban Development’s Tribal Directory Assistance Tool to identify the appropriate Tribes and NHOs to be engaged for further consultation.
+DHS will make a good faith effort to identify any resources that may have traditional religious and cultural significance through tribal consultation and during the identification phase of each CRS Undertaking where ground disturbing activities are proposed.
+DHS will utilize historic maps, information gathered from previous consultations pursuant to Section 106 of the NHPA, SHPO or Tribal databases, the Bureau of Indian Affairs Tribal Leader list, and the Housing and Urban Development’s Tribal Directory Assistance Tool to identify the appropriate Tribes and NHOs to be engaged for further consultation.

+For CRS Undertakings identified in Stipulation IV or Appendix A resulting in ground disturbance, DHS will notify relevant Tribes and NHOs about the proposed action no later than 30 days prior to work commencing.

+Should it be determined through tribal consultation that the proposed CRS Undertaking could potentially result in an adverse effect on a historic property with traditional religious and cultural significance or a Tribal identified sacred site, the process set forth in 36 C.F.R.
+800.5 will be followed.

-Information regarding historic properties with traditional religious or cultural significance or sacred sites provided to DHS by Tribes or NHOs may be sensitive.
-Upon request, DHS shall keep sensitive information provided by Tribes or NHOs confidential consistent with applicable federal laws.
+DHS will consider information regarding historic properties with traditional religious or cultural significance, sacred sites, or Indigenous Knowledge shared with DHS by Tribes or NHOs as sensitive, unless otherwise indicated by the Tribe or NHO.
+DHS will keep sensitive information provided by Tribes or NHOs confidential consistent with applicable federal laws such as Section 304 of the NHPA.
+Should DHS receive a Freedom of Information Act request that may include sensitive information, DHS will provide written and/or verbal notification to the Tribe(s) or NHO(s) whose information is subject to the request to determine what information should be redacted.

 Section 106 Review Process

-For any CRS Undertaking listed in Appendix A of this Agreement, DHS will complete the Nationwide Programmatic Agreement for Sustainability and Resilience Undertakings Review Form (Appendix B) for compliance and auditing purposes.
+For all CRS Undertakings a DHS Qualified Professional will complete the review form in Appendix B and maintain a copy for annual reporting, compliance, and auditing purposes.

-For any CRS Undertaking not listed in Appendix A of this Agreement, the DHS Qualified Professional will follow the standard Section 106 process as identified in 36 C.F.R.
-Parts 800.1-800.5.
 DHS will use best efforts to avoid and minimize adverse effects on historic properties and will appropriately consult and mitigate those effects as necessary.
-If the DHS Qualified Professional determines the CRS Undertaking would result in either no adverse effect or an adverse effect on historic properties, 36 C.F.R.
-800.6 is substituted by the following process, as applicable.
+For any CRS Undertaking that would result in either no adverse effect or an adverse effect on historic properties, 36 C.F.R.
+Parts 800.1-800.6 is followed, with the following amendments, as applicable.

 Process for No Adverse Effect